Phases of an Investigation

-The AAID publishes its investigation reports as quickly as possible, but takes the time it needs to conduct a thorough investigation and produce a report that advances safety and meets the expectations of the Bahamian public and the aviation industry.
+The AAIA publishes its investigation reports as quickly as possible but takes the time it needs to conduct a thorough investigation and produce a report that advances safety and meets the expectations of the Bahamian public and the aviation industry.